gilbarbara/react-joyride/README.md

 ## Getting Started

-Add a custom function to include steps and/or tooltips in your parent component
+Add a custom function to include steps in your state in your parent component

 ```javascript
 addSteps: function (steps) {